Morphological computation and decentralized learning in a swarm of sterically interacting robots: Materials and Methods

 \subsubsection{Particle orientation as a function of trajectory length under constant force}

-The dynamics of the orientation, $\theta$, relative to the positive $\hat{x}$ direction, for an active particle in the over-damped limit at the absence of noise is found to be that of a simple overdamped pendulum (Eq. \ref{eqPendulum} in main text)~\cite{BenZion2020}:
+The dynamics of the orientation, $\theta$, relative to the positive $\hat{x}$ direction, for an active particle in the over-damped limit in the absence of noise is found to be that of a simple overdamped pendulum (Eq. \ref{eqPendulum} in the main text)~\cite{BenZion2020}:

 It is helpful to formulate Eq. \ref{eqSimplePendulum} as a function of $s$, the trajectory traveled.
 In 2D, $s$ is defined locally by the Euclidean distance:

 Dividing Eq. \ref{eqEuclidean} by $dt^2$ reminds us that